c-butcher/getting-and-cleaning-data/README.md

 | subject_averages.txt | The finalized tidy data set which contains the average measurements for a subjects activity.                                                               |

 ### Helper Functions
-There are a few helper functions that are used to keep the code cleaner, and to avoid repeating function calls.
+There are a few helper functions that are used to keep the code cleaner and to avoid repeating function calls.
 These functions are in the `fetch.R` source file, and mostly retrieve data from the web or file system.

 | Function Name                    | Description                                                                                                                         |
 |----------------------------------|-------------------------------------------------------------------------------------------------------------------------------------|